 ON THIS PAGE: You will read about medical care after cancer treatment is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with cancer does not end when active treatment has finished.
-The health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor the patient’s overall health.
+The health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 Everyone treated for cancer, including Ewing sarcoma, should have life-long, follow-up care by a doctor or health care team familiar with the late effects of chemotherapy and radiation therapy.

 This follow-up care may include regular physical examinations, medical tests, or both.
-Doctors want to keep track of your or your child's recovery in the months and years ahead.
-Based on the type of treatment the patient received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
-Follow-up care usually includes bone scans, CT scans, MRI scans, and x-rays.
-The doctor can recommend the necessary screening tests.
+Doctors want to keep track of your child's recovery in the months and years ahead.
+Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
+Follow-up care for Ewing sarcoma usually includes bone scans, CT scans, MRI scans, and x-rays.
+The doctor can recommend which screening tests are necessary and how often they should be done.

 Learn more about the importance of follow-up care.